 The golden apple embarked on a journey through the historical labyrinth of the Zsolnay Quarter — between time and space, history and modernity, art and the street, matter and reflection.

-The apple did not merely travel through the quarter — it entered the exhibition space, becoming for a moment part of the “official” history of the Zsolnay Golden Age, but then stepped beyond its boundaries once again, dissolving into the real environment.
+The apple entered the exhibition space for a moment, becoming part of the “official” history of the Zsolnay Golden Age, then stepped beyond its boundaries, dissolving into the real environment.

-Its journey was documented in a series of photographs: the apple reflected the sun, glided across the textures of the space, as if tasting the matter of time.
-Each frame is a moment of choice between motion and stillness, disappearance and presence.
+Its journey was documented in a series of photographs: the apple reflected the sun, glided across textures, tasting the matter of time.
+Each frame captures a moment of choice between motion and stillness, disappearance and presence.

-The choice of location became the culmination.
 The offering took place beside one of the two ceramic Sphinx sculptures guarding the staircase.
-In that moment, the reflection from the golden surface altered the expression on the Sphinx’s face.
+The reflection from the golden surface altered the expression on the Sphinx’s face.
 Was it an illusion, a play of light, or the past come to life, accepting the gift?

 The project invites reflection on how values, both material and immaterial, move through time, transforming meanings and leaving a trace in our perception.